 We are a translational neuroscience laboratory.
 Our research goals are to discover how improper nervous system development causes epilepsy and to use this information to develop new treatments.
 We are part of the Department of Anatomy & Neurobiology at the University of California, Irvine.
 UC Irvine is a world- class research university with highly ranked graduate programs in neuroscience and biological sciences.
 Our Southern California location is home to one of the largest academic research and biotechnology hubs in the US.
 Lab members enjoy direct access to this outstanding community of neuroscientists and clinicians as well as the wide range of recreational activities available in our region.
 All lab members are expected to work both independently and as part of a collaborative team.
 Each person is encouraged to pursue research questions that interest them, within the scope of our work, and to actively accelerate scientific progress of the lab.
 Learn more about life in Orange County here.

 If you are interested in a postdoc position in our lab, send an email to email@example.com that includes your CV and contact information for three references.
 Please also send a short (no more than 2 pg) description of your research describing your past experience, future goals, what type of project you hope to work on and how you think you can contribute to the overall research direction of the lab.
 Because the purpose of a postdoc position is to eventually become an independent scientist, postdocs will be expected to apply for (and hopefully obtain) their own funding as part of their training.
 As such, competitive applicants will have at least one first-author publication in a high quality journal and will be strong candidates for obtaining external fellowship funding.
-We are actively looking for a postdoctoral scholar with a background and interest in electrophysiology.
-Learn more here.

 If you are already a student here in either the INP or MSTP program, please complete the application form for the lab and send an email to firstname.lastname@example.org so we can set up a time to discuss your interest in our lab.
 We are always looking for highly motivated students to join the lab.
 If you are not already a student here, you will need to first apply to UCI through the Interdepartmental Neuroscience Program or the Medical Scientist Training Program.
 We anticipate at least one opening for a graduate student for the 2019-20 academic year.